uswitch/yggdrasil/README.md

 ![Envoy Diagram](/img/envoysetup.png)

 Where the envoy nodes are loadbalancing between each cluster for a given ingress.

+### Health Check
+Yggdrasil always configures a path on your Envoy nodes at `/yggdrasil/status`, this can be used to health check your envoy nodes, it will only return 200 if your nodes have started and been configured by Yggdrasil.

 ## Configuration
 Yggdrasil can be configured using a config file e.g:
 ```json